Stranger6667/jsonschema-rs/README.md

 This crate requires Rust 1.70 or later.

+## Acknowledgements

+This library draws API design inspiration from the Python [`jsonschema`](https://github.com/python-jsonschema/jsonschema) package.
+We're grateful to the Python `jsonschema` maintainers and contributors for their pioneering work in JSON Schema validation.

 ## Support

 If you have questions, need help, or want to suggest improvements, please use [GitHub Discussions](https://github.com/Stranger6667/jsonschema-rs/discussions).